tytydraco/yessleep/out/Emma_and_Harper_are_silently_watching_as_I_type_this_If_I_stop_for_too_long_theyll_lose_control_and_kill_me_Part_1.md

 The exact sequence of events for the half-hour that followed remains unclear to this day.
 In essence, he discovered his wife, Linda \[*maiden name redacted*\], strung upside down by her ankles.
 Linda’s death would bring AEK’s (*The Angel Eye Killer*) body count to seven.
 Per his M.O., it had been exactly one-hundred and eleven days since he last claimed a life.

 *“She was facing me when I first saw her.
 There was a pool of blood below where he hung her up.
 The blood was mostly coming from the gashes on her wrists, but some of it was dripping off her forehead.
 It appeared as if she was staring at me.
 When I got closer, I realized that wasn’t the case.
 Her eyes had changed color.
 They used to be green.
 The prosthetics he inserted were blue, and its proportions were all wrong.
 The iris was unnaturally large.
 It took up most of the eye, with a tiny black pupil at the center and a sliver of white along the perimeter.
 Her face was purple and bloated.
 She wasn’t moving, and her screams had turned to whimpers.
 I become fixated on locating her eyelids, which had been excised.
 I couldn’t find them anywhere.
 Sifted through the blood and made a real mess of things.
-Then, I started screaming.”* (11:14 PM, response to question “***how did you find her***?”)
+Then, I started screaming.”* (11:14 PM, response to the question “***how did you find her***?”)

 Although AEK wasn’t consistent in terms of a stereotyped victim, he seemed to have some clear boundaries.
 For one, he never targeted children.
 His youngest victim was twenty-three.
 He also never murdered more than one person at a time.
 Additionally, the cause of death between cases was identical: fatal hemorrhage from two slit wrists while hung upside down.
 Before he’d inflict those lacerations, however, he’d remove the victim’s eyes.
 The prosthetic replacements were custom made.
 Hollow glass balls that had a similar thickness and temperament to Christmas ornaments.